 While the TMB technically requires more climbing and descending, we found the trails on the TMB much smoother and easier to navigate.
 Many of the Alta Via trails are rough, rocky and even involve some clambering.
 Overall, the Alta Via was probably more difficult for us.
 And if you have a problem with heights or agility on rough terrain it will be a serious challenge.

-When to Hike the Alta Via 1
+How Much Does the Alta Via 1 Cost?

+July to mid-September is the best time to hike the Alta Via 1.
 The snow is usually gone by late June and, if all goes well, stays away until late September.
 The closer you get to either end the greater the chance you will have to deal with some difficult conditions.

 Even the summer has its dangers, though, as afternoon thunderstorms are common in July and August.
 Between the heat and the potential for storms it is usually a good idea to get an early start in mid-summer.
 Early September tends to be the perfect time, often falling right in between the two extremes.